 I like to make sure that I have at least one Amex, one Visa and one MasterCard in my wallet when I’m abroad (that covers all the bases) and, with Amex cards often not accepted in foreign establishments, it’s even more important to have a good MasterCard in my wallet.

-Global Entry – I can’t assign a value to the Global Entry credit either as I already have this benefit through my Amex Platinum card and my Chase Reserve card too – I don’t need 3 Global Entry credits.
+Global Entry – I can’t assign a value to the Global Entry credit either as I already have this benefit through two other cards and I don’t need 3 Global Entry credits.

 What This All Means